Propaganda in World War I: Germany

 Official German propaganda had multiple themes: A) It proclaimed that German victory was a certainty.
 B) It explained that Germany was fighting a war of defence.
 C) Enemy atrocities were denounced, including its starvation plan for German civilians, use of dum dum bullets, and the use of black soldiers.
 D) The rhetoric exalted Germany's historic mission to promote high culture and true civilization, celebrating the slogan "work, order, duty" over the enemy's "liberty, equality, fraternity."
 E).
 It explained that German victory would benefit all of mankind, freeing the seas for all nations, and enabling the downtrodden colonies of the Allies to liberate themselves.
 F).
 Germany needed land to expand, as an outlet for its surplus population, talent, organizing ability, financial capital, and manufacturing output.
 G).
 The riches of the world, especially raw materials, controlled by the British and the French, must be disgorged by the enemy to the benefit of Germany.

+Midway through the war, they launched a wave of anti-Jewish propaganda to blame their holy war’s failures on the ‘evil force’ of the Jews, as many believed that they weren't serving their country in the war.
+This misinformation was supported by the withholding of the data in the 1916 Judenzählung, or Jewish Census, which surveyed the number of Jews in the military to see if they were serving proportionally.
+It found that the proportion of Jews serving in the military was in fact greater than the proportion of Germans, but because the census data wasn’t publicized, doubts and antisemitic stereotypes remained prevalent.

 Different themes were employed in propaganda targeting various audiences.
 The Germans also funded revolutionary propaganda in support of the Bolsheviks in Russia.